We all know that as the clock strikes ‘New Year’, the resolutions flow along with the celebratory champagne.

 Sort your inbox into folders for each client or program so you can easily see at a glance anything that deserves your attention.

-While email sales and marketing are proven methods of communication, for the average email user, a clogged-up inbox can easily become the source of low productivity.
+While email sales and marketing are proven methods of communication, for the average email user, a clogged-up inbox can easily become a source of low productivity.

-With a phone full or apps and wearable devices that keep us connected 24/7, it’s easily to become overwhelmed by notifiications to the point we ignore them completely.
+With a phone full of apps and wearable devices that keep us connected 24/7, it’s easy to become overwhelmed by notifications to the point we ignore them completely.

 Streamline reminders to avoid becoming inundated.
 Perhaps choose the daily or weekly option to avoid being disturbed by another buzz or beep of the phone.

 Smart technology such as Alexa and Google Home can regularly remind you of how you’re tracking towards your goals whether that’s finding five new clients each month or losing 20 kilos over a year.
 As long as you divide the goals into bite-size daily and weekly goals spread throughout the year, you’re more likely to succeed.
 Virtual Assistants can work to keep you on track.

 There’s no denying that a face-to-face accountability partner can keep you on the right track, but real people are busy, so let an accountability partner tool take over.
 You will be praised and encouraged, as well as reminded to do things like check your blood pressure, finish that eBook or put a marketing plan into action.
 You can even check in to a virtual support group if you are trying to reach a particular business or personal goal.

 As we laze in the warm sun after dipping in the azure ocean, we think of the year ahead and courses we should be doing, podcasts we should be listening to, and books we would like to read.